 Chef's Notes and Tips

-- Flavor Boost: Elevate your dish with extras like sautéed mushrooms, bacon bits, or a crunchy layer of almonds, breadcrumbs, or crackers.
+- Flavor Boost: For extra flavor, try adding mix-ins like sautéed mushrooms, bacon bits, or a crunchy topping of sliced almonds, breadcrumbs, or crushed crackers.

 Nutrition Info